 - Treatment with Mavenclad may increase the risk of malignancies (cancer).
 Do not use Mavenclad in people with active cancer and those with prior malignancy or at increased risk for malignancy, weigh up the benefits of using Mavenclad against the potential risks.

 - Liver injury is uncommon but serum aminotransferase, alkaline phosphatase, and total bilirubin levels should be obtained before the first and second treatment course.

 - Vaccinate people who are antibody-negative for varicella-zoster virus before the initiation of Mavenclad.
 Administer live-attenuated or live vaccines at least 4 to 6 weeks before starting Mavenclad.

-- May increase a person's risk of developing progressive multifocal leukoencephalopathy (PML) a serious viral infection.
-Symptoms include progressive weakness on one side of the body, limb clumsiness, vision disturbance, changes in thinking, memory, and orientation leading to confusion, and personality changes.
+- May increase a person's risk of developing progressive multifocal leukoencephalopathy (PML), a serious viral infection.
+Symptoms include progressive weakness on one side of the body, limb clumsiness, vision disturbance, and changes in thinking, memory, and orientation leading to confusion, and personality changes.
 Obtain a baseline MRI within 3 months before the first treatment course.

 - Hair loss is an infrequent side effect, occurring in approximately 3% of people treated with Mavanclad.